-Humira 40 mg solution for injection in pre-filled syringe Humira 40 mg solution for injection in pre-filled pen adalimumab
+Humira 20 mg solution for injection in pre-filled syringe adalimumab

-Read all of this leaflet carefully before you start using this medicine because it contains important information for you.
+Read all of this leaflet carefully before your child starts using this medicine because it contains important information.

 - Keep this leaflet.
-You may need to read it again. - If you have any questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
+You may need to read it again. - If you have any questions, ask your doctor or pharmacist. - This medicine has been prescribed for your child only.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
+It may harm them, even if their signs of illness are the same as your child. - If your child gets any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.